We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Testing and detecting ovarian cancer

 The testing and diagnosis of ovarian cancer can be difficult.
 Unfortunately, ovarian cancer is often diagnosed in later stages, once symptoms have become more prominent.
-But there are a range of tests and screening that can be done to help diagnose ovarian cancer.
+But there are a range of tests that can be done to help diagnose ovarian cancer.

 Why is ovarian cancer difficult to screen for?

+Unlike some other cancer types, we have no reliable screening tool for ovarian cancer.
 Our scientists are still figuring out exactly how and where ovarian cancer starts in order to be able to detect it in the earliest stages.

 Additionally, ovarian cancer can be difficult to detect in its early stages, due to many of its symptoms being associated with other, much less serious conditions such as irritable bowel syndrome.